 For instance, she says: “I like to mute all the kids’ microphones during the lesson, and only unmute one child at a time when they are answering or asking a question.”
 This, she says, helps students understand how to mute and unmute their own microphones.
 They should also learn how to type a question or answer in the chat box, she says. “ It helps for kids to understand how to mute and unmute their microphone and type a question or answer in the chat box, so that they can participate fully in the lessons.
+It’s important parents know the classroom rules, as well.
 “If kids are too young to do these things on their own, parents should be nearby and paying attention to the lesson so that they can help out,” Miller suggests.

 And, while common rules of courtesy may seem obvious, teachers should be explicit about their expectations for engagement in virtual classrooms.

-It’s important to establish clear expectations for virtual classrooms, says Margaret Choi, who is an SEO manager and teacher at CodeWizardsHQ, where she teaches all of her classes virtually to students age 8-18.
+It’s important when teaching online to establish clear expectations for virtual classrooms, says Margaret Choi, who is an SEO manager and teacher at CodeWizardsHQ, where she teaches all of her classes virtually to students age 8-18.
 These will vary based on student age, she says.